How to create a swimwear line?

 If you are reading this, it is because fashion is not just a passion for you.
 It is something more.
 Perhaps for a long time you have an ambitious idea in your drawer: create your own fashion brand.
 And if you are looking for answers on my site and not just in a magazine, it is because you feel that now is the right time to act.

-I introduce myself: I am Corrado Manentiand for over 10 years I have been working alongside emerging and creative designers like you, helping them transform their vision into authentic collections and concrete business projects.
-I founded the first independent style office specialising in developing collections for new brandsaccompanying hundreds of creative people on their path to success.
+I introduce myself: are Corrado Manenti, and for more than 14 years old alongside emerging and creative designers like you, helping them transform their vision into authentic collections and concrete business projects.
+I founded the first independent style office specialising in developing collections for new brands, accompanying over 200 brands on their path to success.
+I developed the Fashion Business Designer Canvas™ at Bergamo Polytechnic.

 And now, I want to do the same for you.